Civil rights leader, MLK aide Joseph Lowery dies at 98

 “I believe in the final triumph of righteousness,” he said.
 “The Bible says weeping may endure for a night, but joy cometh in the morning.”

-A member of Alpha Phi Alpha fraternity, Lowery is survived by his three daughters, Yvonne Kennedy, Karen Lowery and Cheryl Lowery-Osborne.
-He died at home in Atlanta from natural causes unrelated to the coronavirus outbreak, the family statement said.
+A member of Alpha Phi Alpha fraternity, Lowery is survived by his three daughters, Yvonne Kennedy, Karen Lowery and Cheryl Lowery.
+He died at home in Atlanta from natural causes unrelated to the coronavirus outbreak, the family said.

 Errin Haines, a former staffer of The Associated Press, was the principal writer of this obituary.

-Note: This story has been corrected to show that one of Lowery’s daughters is Cheryl Lowery, not Cheryl Lowery-Osborne.
-The spelling of the Edmund Pettus Bridge also has been corrected.